 The NYS DOH has completed a source water assessment for the groundwater source for this system, based on available information.
 Possible and actual threats to this drinking water source were evaluated.
 The state source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how easily contaminants can move through the subsurface to the wells.
-The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminants that have been detected.
+The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminated.
+See section "Are there contaminants in our drinking water?" for a list of the contaminants that have been detected.
 The source water assessments provide resource managers with additional information for protecting source waters into the future.